Research Data Security

 The Protected Research Data Network (PRDN):

 For data with Duke or data provider security requirements, the PRDN leverages the OIT infrastructure to provide flexible and secure computation and storage.
 Researchers securely access and analyze their data in this enclave.
+Our administrative and technical security controls are based on Duke’s data classification standard and University IT Security Office standards, and can meet a variety of security requirements including those for HIPAA, export controls, and NIST 800-171.

 - Assist with IRB proposals and data security plans.